 - Jitsi Chrome extension can be used in browsers to log into meetings

-- Provides Google Calendar and Office 365 integrations to synchronize meetings, invites, schedules, etc. across devices
+- Provides Google Calendar and Office 365 integrations to synchronise meetings, invites, schedules, etc. across devices

 - Limited space